BonnieMcb/recipease/README.md

 5. I am throwing a dinner party and my friends have an assorted collection of allergies.
 I want to find a recipe for every course to satisfy all their requirements.

 ### Site owner goals:
-1. I want to create a customer base to target with occasional direct marketing and special offers (if not necessarily by DM via email, then by showing special offers only to logged in users.
+1. I want to create a customer base to target with occasional direct marketing and special offers (if not necessarily by DM via email, then by showing special offers only to logged in users).
 2. I want to promote certain cooking tools / recipe books via my website.

 #### Stretch Goals